-I’m Ti Sutherland, Co-Owner & Master Plumber for Sutherland Plumbing in Portland, Oregon.
-Here at Sutherland Plumbing, we strive to be the Portland Metro area’s #1 family-owned plumbing service.
-But that’s not all – at Sutherland Plumbing we understand the importance for our customers to keep their plumbing systems running smoothly and efficiently all year-round.
+Sutherland Plumbing strives to be the Portland Metro area’s #1 family-owned plumbing service.
+At Sutherland Plumbing we understand the importance for our customers to keep their plumbing systems running smoothly and efficiently all year-round.

 The use of so-called “liquid drain cleaners” or openers is discouraged!
 There is NO marvel of design in these products.
 Most are made of highly caustic acids that only serve to dissolve, eat and destroy anything in their path including your plumbing pipes.
 Some even go as far as to claim “safe for all pipes” even if the results from using these products are temporary at best.
 You be the judge.

-Question: “I have a HE (high-efficiency) front-load clothes washing machine.
+Question: “I have a high-efficiency front-load clothes washing machine.
 Lately it seems our clothes come out smelling terrible like moldy mildew or something!
 Is there something a plumber can do to help this?”

 Answer: What’s worse than a mountain of dirty laundry?
 A mountain of laundry you’ve just cleaned that smells of mildew.
 Especially towels!

-If you have a front-load, HE washer, this scenario is far more common than you might realize.
-While the technology in HE washers is wonderful (they use much less water than traditional top loaders & their spin cycle is truly awesome) over time, humid conditions can lead to mold in two zones: the gasket (that rubber seal on the inside of the door) and the drum.
+If you have a front-load, high-efficiency washer, this scenario is far more common than you might realize.
+While the technology in high-efficiency washers is wonderful (they use much less water than traditional top loaders & their spin cycle is truly awesome), over time, humid conditions can lead to mold in two zones: the gasket (that rubber seal on the inside of the door) and the drum.

 Let’s start with the gasket, which is the most common culprit when it comes to washer mold.
 The reason is simple: the gasket doesn’t get much of a rinse.
 During a typical wash cycle, only a small amount of water is splashed past the seal, and over time, detergent and gunk accumulate in the folds as the water evaporates.
 Combine that with the fact that humidity stays trapped in the folds and you’ve got a recipe for the stinky stuff!
 If you notice a strong moldy odor when you open the door to the washer, pull back the rubber gasket examine the folds for black mold.